planetlambert/combinator/GUIDE.md

 In the Iota language, `1` represents the iota combinator, and `0` represents the Polish operator.
 This Polish operator (described in the introduction by Quine) isn't actually representable as a combinator, and is a construct that exists outside of our language.

-The only problem with Iota is that not every string of `1`'s and `0`'s is valid, so Barker created the language [Jot](https://esolangs.org/wiki/Jot), which is extremely similar.
+The only problem with Iota is that not every string of `1`'s and `0`'s is valid, so Barker created the language [Jot](https://esolangs.org/wiki/Jot), which is accomplishes that goal.

 ## Overall Thoughts